Frequently Asked Questions

 While keeping in mind that IACS accredits centers/services and not training programs, the Standards do address several issues regarding the role, duties and responsibilities of trainees.
 IACS is more concerned about the overall role of training in center operations.
 The Standards note that “While training and supervision are legitimate functions, they should not supersede the primary service role of the agency.”
 While no specific ratio of staff to trainees is cited, if trainees deliver most of the client contact hours, questions arise as to whether this unit is a “training center” rather than a “counseling center”.

-No, the director should:
+The director should:

 - Have an earned Doctorate or Master's degree from a regionally-accredited university, in counseling psychology, clinical psychology, counselor education, social work, marriage and family or other closely related discipline